alanm31/FNF-Porting-Stuff/README.md

 2. Download the repository code and paste it in your source code folder

-3. You Need to add in project.xml those things
+3. You Need to add in project.xml these things

 On This Line
 ```xml